austinp0wers/client-mvp-boilerplate/README.md

 React Login / register Page

-It is a boilerplate to create a simple project which contains a login / sign-up page
+A boilerplate to create a MVP which contains a login / sign-up page / product list

 <b>Tech Stacks include</b>
 <li> TailwindCSS